EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 ### Economic impact
-It's important to note SPOs are paid through two variables.
-Min pool fix fee and margin.
-The min pool fix fee can be set as low as 170.
-The min pool fix fee is paid only once per epoch that a pool mints a block.
-Another way to think of min pool fix fee is a first block of the epoch tax.
-Since all pools that would be affected by a decrease in the saturation cap due to an increase in K are minting blocks each epoch and would be after an increase in K, this variable is irrelevant in any economic impact assessment.
+It's important to note SPOs are paid through two variables; Min pool fix fee and margin.
+The min pool fix fee can be set as low as 170 ADA.
+The min pool fix fee is paid only once per epoch to a pool that mints a block.
+Another way to think of min pool fix fee is a tax on the first block of the epoch.
+Since all pools that would be affected by a decrease in the saturation cap due to an increase in K are minting blocks each epoch and would be after an increase in K, this variable is irrelevant in any economic impact assessment as the would receive the same ADA in fix fee before and after K increase.
 This leaves only pools above 35 million in delegation and a non-0% margin to consider in analysis.

 According to the Cardano Constitution one of the overall goals of Economic parameters is to: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain"[^13] (Appendix I, Section 2.2: #2) According to the Constitution one Core Metric for Economic Parameters is the "Number and health of stake pools"[^14] (Appendix I, Section 2.2: Core Metrics)